 The Water System consists of five major components, impoundment, water treatment facilities, water transmission facilities, water distribution facilities and land.
 Much of the Water System is located outside City limits.
 All of the water for the City is supplied by the Boonton Reservoir which is located in the Town of Boonton and the Township of Parsippany-Troy Hills, Morris County, New Jersey.
 The Splitrock Reservoir, located in the Township of Rockaway, Morris County, New Jersey is an emergency source of water.
 A water treatment plant, located next to the Boonton Reservoir was completed in 1978.
 The water treatment plant capacity is 80 million gallons per day ("MGD").
 Its current peak usage is 60 MGD while its average usage is 52 MGD and its safe yield is 56.8 MGD.
-Water is conveyed from the Boonton Reservoir by an extensive gravity piping and tunnel system, approximately 23 miles in length, to the City's Reservoir Tank at the end of Troy Street in the City.
+Water is conveyed from the Boonton Reservoir Tank at the end of Troy Street in the City.
 The distribution system consists basically of the Troy Street Pump Station and adjacent Reservoir Tank and the piping network that supplies water throughout the City.
 Each residence or apartment unit and business concern in the City must be connected to the Water System.
-The City owns over 2,500 acres of land related to the Water System.